ajroach42/ajroach42.github.io/_posts/2017-12-16-a-quick-update-on-my-hi-fi-home-dap.md

 ## Next Steps

 For now, my plan is to get an an Analog A/V cable for the Pi and configure RasPlex to use that for audio output.
 I'm generally not a fan of the Pi's onboard DAC, and I've found the output to be pretty noisy, but I've only ever used it with a TRS -> RCA cable, instead of the TRRS -> RCA cable that the Pi is supposed to use.
-It is my hope that using a well insulated cable, with the video signal actually isolated on it's own ring of the connector will reduce some of the noisieness.
+It is my hope that using a well insulated cable, with the video signal actually isolated on it's own ring of the connector will reduce some of the noisiness.

 Then, I'll live with the thing for a few weeks, and make a decision as it if this software works well enough, and is pleasant enough to use, to merit further improvements.